-Investigators who require access to educational and/or demographic records must negotiate with those institutions for access to that information.
-The IRB will not approve any application unless access to that information already has been granted by the appropriate institution.
-If the outside institution requires IRB approval, the IRB may approve the application contingent upon the outside institution's approval.
-Agreement to provide information by outside institutions does not obligate the IRB to approve the project.
+- 392 Investigators who require access to educational and/or demographic records must negotiate - 393 with those institutions for access to that information.
+The IRB will not approve any application - unless access to that information already has been granted by the appropriate institution.
+If the - outside institution requires IRB approval, the IRB may approve the application contingent upon - 396 the outside institution's approval.
+Agreement to provide information by outside institutions does - not obligate the IRB to approve the project. - 398 The IRB expects the same standards of confidentiality and anonymity to be exercised with - information obtained from other institutions as is required for information obtained from LSU - 400 Eunice.